clevergadget/canvas-tool/COPILOT_CONTEXT.md

 - Scaffold backend (`./backend`: Node.js + Express, TypeScript)
 - Scaffold frontend (`./frontend`: Vite + React, TypeScript, Chakra UI, TanStack Query)
 - Remove all default Vite/React boilerplate and graphics
-- Implement a health check endpoint in backend that returns `{ status: 'ok' }`
+- Implement a health check endpoint in backend that returns backend and DB status
 - Confirm frontend and backend run independently and are ready for integration
 - All code is minimal, clear, and reviewer-friendly